ArturMK98/CS161-Labs/README.md

 - [input2](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%206/input2.java): A program that takes two integer inputs from the user and tells if the first number is greater than, equal to or less than the second number.

 # Lab 7
+- [input1](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%207/input1.java): A Java program that creates a String variable from user input and replaces every instance of a lowercase 'a' with '#' if 'a' appears 3 times or less.
+Otherwise replace 'a' with a '@' and print this new String to the screen.

+- [input2](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%207/input2.java): A Java program that takes a String, ensures that it only contains lower case letters and then capitalise the first letter of each word in the String.

+- [binToDec](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%207/binToDec.java): A Java program that converts a binary number to a decimal number and prints the decimal number to the screen.

+- [decToBin](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%207/decToBin.java): A Java program that converts a decimal number to a binary number and prints the binary number to the screen.

+- [hexToDec](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%207/hexToDec.java): A Java program that converts a hexadecimal number to a decimal number and prints the decimal number to the screen.

+# Lab 8